smguilia/overview-1/glossary/glossary.md

 {: #x2010901}

 A system construct that allows users to simultaneously run separate logical operating system instances.
 Containers use layers of file systems to minimize image sizes and promote reuse.
 See also [image](/docs/overview?topic=overview-glossary#x2024928), [layer](/docs/overview?topic=overview-glossary#x2028320), [registry](/docs/overview?topic=overview-glossary#x2064940).

+### control
+{: #x2018434}

+A technical, administrative, or physical safeguard designed to meet a set of defined security and privacy requirements.
+Controls exist to prevent, detect, or lessen the ability of a threat to exploit a vulnerability.

+### control implementation
+{: #x9918484}

+The implementation of how a control is met through hardware, software, or a service; or by a policy, process, procedure, or compliance artifact.

 ### coreference
 {: #x9440294}